CexyNature/Info_TownsvilleFloods/README.md

 - James Cook University

-JCU is offering $500 flood hardship grants for student who sufferred lossed during the recent flooding in Townsville.
-Click the image below for more info.
+JCU is offering $500 flood hardship grants for student who suffered losses during the recent flooding in Townsville.
+Click the image below for more info (it will take you to JCU official media release).

 [![](images/JCU_financial_aid.PNG)](https://www.jcu.edu.au/news/releases/2019/february/$500-flood-hardship-grants-for-students)